 This deficiency view of cancer maintains that many staple foods for Americans once contained fair amounts of nitrilosides but that these were eliminated as the diet changed to foods which had virtually no nitrilosides.
 For example, millet, which contains a medium amount of nitrilosides, was once the main grain used in bread, but was replaced by wheat, which contains no nitriolosides.
 Also, crossbreeding and domestication of plants reduces the amount of nitrilosides in the them.
 For example, domestic blackberries are a low source of nitrilosides but wild blackberries are a high source of nitrilosides or vitamin B-17.
 As mentioned earlier, some foods that still contain medium to high amounts of vitamin B-17 are wild blackberries, elderberries, macadamia nuts, apricot seeds, apple seeds, and mung sprouts, and this is certainly not an exhaustive list, as there are many more foods that contain nitrilosides, even though modern farming techniques have greatly reduced the amount of nitrilosides in the American diet as a whole.

 Occasionally, an alarming warning is given that apple or apricot seeds contain cyanide and are toxic, but rest assured, while having a higher quantity of nitrilosides, they are as harmless as blackberries and macadamia nuts, which contains the exact same cyanide-containing compound that apple or apricot seeds contain.
-Remember, the cyanide is only released at the cancer cell, and as pointed out by Dr. Binzel, at any other point in the body, the enzyme rhodanese converts the nitrilosides into food.
+Remember, the cyanide is only released at the cancer cell, and as pointed out by Dr. Binzel, at any other point in the body, the enzyme rhodanese converts the nitrilosides into food for casinos en ligne canada.

 Remember from the chapter “Understanding Sickness,” one of the causes of problems in the body is nutritional deficiencies and the only way deficiency diseases — scurvy or pellagra, for example — are corrected is to improve the diet to the point where all the body’s nutritional requirements are met, which allows the body to heal.
 Approaching cancer from a deficiency standpoint is logical, since there is a successful medical history of curing major diseases by bringing diet up to meet the body’s nutritional requirements (as well as a history of science denying that nutritional connection right up until it became painfully obvious).